dschapman/dschapman-com/README.md

 ## Bidirectional Links / Link Previews

-Link Previews are implemented using Tippy JS Tooltips. gatsby-theme-brain provides native bidirectional linking and the information to easily implement link previews; however, in order to get this working across the site I added an MDX component that cycles through every single mdx page and puts the childMdx.body value inside of a tooltip if the slugs match.
+Link Previews are implemented using Tippy JS Tooltips. gatsby-theme-brain provides native bidirectional linking and the information to easily implement link previews (with a slightly modified GraphQL query); however, in order to get this working across the site I added an MDX component that cycles through every single mdx page and puts the childMdx.body value inside of a tooltip if the slugs match.